-There are multiple extracurricular teams that 754 Phoenix offers to our cadet every year.
-Please check with the senior NCOs and/or officers to determine which teams are offered this year.
+There are multiple extracurricular activities that 754 Phoenix offers to our cadet every year.
+Please check with the senior NCOs and/or officers to determine which activities are offered this year.

 Band cadets participate in the squadron band all year long, and develop music theory, band drill and musicianship.
 Interested cadets without music background can still join the Band, as instruction and instruments will be provided.
 Each year, the Band practices to perform at the regional competition in Richmond.
 Band cadets may also choose to attend a Band course in the summer to further develop their skills.
 The Band can be heard performing during the Commanding Officer’s Parade, and at the Annual Ceremonial Review.

-Drill Team consists of a group of cadets that practice to perform a precision drill routine at the regional competition.
-The team spends many hours developing and practicing elaborate drill movements to impress those at the competitions.
+The Drill Team consists of a group of cadets that practice to perform a precision drill routine at the regional competition.
+The team spends many hours developing and practising elaborate drill movements to impress those at the competitions.
 The team also demonstrates their skill at the Annual Ceremonial Review.
-Team members often develop high standards of deportment, and are exceptional members of our squadron.
+Team members develop high standards of deportment, and are exceptional members of our squadron.

-First Aid Team trains most of the year to develop and practice skills to handle scenarios that require first aid.
-Cadets will participate in provincial and federal approved First Aid training course, and receive either Emergency or Standard First Aid certification.
-Selected cadets will be chosen to participate in the regional competition.
+During the year, cadets may participate in provincial and federal approved First Aid training course, and receive either Emergency or Standard First Aid certification.
+Selected cadets may be chosen to participate in the regional competition.

 Ground School refers to the flight training that is held in the classroom, as oppose to flight training on an aircraft.
 Cadets in Ground School will learn about components and instruments of an aircraft, rules and regulations pertaining to flight, and meteorology to name a few.
 Currently, we are offering both the Senior and Junior Ground School.